treviza153/DailyCoding/README.md

 # Telecom Daily Coding

-This is an effort of telecom team to improve our coding skills through exercises using algorithms and big o notation.
+This is an effort to improve our coding skills through exercises using algorithms and big o notation.
 All the codes are written in python3 notation.

 ### Folders descriptions